transportkollektiv/openbike/docs/administrator/tracker/manual.rst

 Decoder
 ^^^^^^^
 To use the cykel-ttn adapter you need to convert the incoming bytes from your lora device to a readable format.
 The TTN Console supports decoders/converters and validators for this use case.
-Look into the `tracker-ttn-decoders`_ repository to find javascript, which you can use as decoder function.
+Look into the `tracker-ttn-decoders`_ repository to find javascript decoders for some trackers, which you can use as decoder function in the things network console.
+In general each tracker model needs its own decoder script, but they are often provided by the supplier.

 cykel-ttn expects ``latitude`` and ``longitude`` and/or ``vbat`` fields.
 Data packets without location are allowed in the case that the tracker doesn't know its location but wants to send its remaining battery status.
+If fieldnames in decoder scripts differ, you can simply use the converter tab in the ttn console.

 Visit ``https://console.thethingsnetwork.org/applications/<application-id>/payload-formats`` to set the Payload Format to Custom and enter the decoder function there.